pavel1murat/mu2e_pcie_utils/dtcInterfaceLib/web/README.md

 Kerberos .k5login file.
 The interface includes direct register IO, Register R/W operations through named "LED-style" indicators, and monitoring of PCIe rate through SVG plots, which are updated in real-time at 1s intervals.

+The Web Server also sends PCIe rate data to Ganglia via the gmetric.node plugin.

 ===============================================================================